Arnav33R/Arnav33R/README.md

 ### About Me

 I am a third-year student at the University of California, Davis, majoring in Computer Science and minoring in Technology Management and Italian.
+I will be a Software Engineering Intern at PlayStation this summer!

 I view everyday as an opportunity to learn and grow, and I believe in using my skills to create a meaningful impact.
 Problem solving, and working on challenging tasks are things I enjoy.